Tafara-N/Code-Practise/Python/Books/Introducing Python/chapter-3/README.md

 - `3.9`.
 Lowercase the last element of the `surprise` list, reverse it, and then capitalize it.

 - `3.10`.
 Make an English-to-French dictionary called `e2f` and print it.
 Here are your starter words: `dog` is `chien`, `cat` is `chat`, and `walrus` is `morse`.

+3.11.
+Using your three-word dictionary `e2f`, print the French word for `walrus`.

+3.12.
+Make a French-to-English dictionary called `f2e` from `e2f`.
+Use the `items` method.

+3.13.
+Using `f2e`, print the English equivalent of the French word `chien`.

+3.14.
+Make and print a set of English words from the keys in `e2f`.

+3.15.
+Make a multilevel dictionary called `life`.
+Use these strings for the topmost keys: `'animals'`, `'plants'`, and `'other'`.
+Make the `'animals'` key refer to another dictionary with the keys `'cats', 'octopi', and 'emus'`.
+Make the `'cats'` key refer to a list of strings with the values `'Henri', 'Grumpy', and 'Lucy'`.
+Make all the other keys refer to empty dictionaries.

+3.16.
+Print the top-level keys of life.

+3.17.
+Print the keys for `life['animals']`.

+3.18.
+Print the values for `life['animals']['cats']`.